Capital punishment by country: Asia

 The information above does not include Taiwan, which is not a UN member.
-Taiwan practises the death penalty by shooting, and conducted one execution each in 2016, 2018, and 2020.
+Taiwan practices the death penalty by shooting, and conducted one execution each in 2016, 2018, 2020 and 2025.

-Hong Kong and Macau are also listed below (they abolished the death penalty before their handover to China), but they are not included in the figures above as they do not have UN membership separate from China.
+Hong Kong and Macau are listed below (they abolished the death penalty before their handover to China), but they are not included in the figures above as they do not have UN membership separate from China.
 This makes China retentionist only in the mainland.

+On 25 July 2022, because of Myanmar's civil war between the military junta (who rule most areas of the country) and the civilian government it overthrew, the junta carried out executions making them the first executions since 1988, making the country retentionist in areas controlled by the Tatmadaw.
+Under the civilian government (who internationally and according to the UN remain the legal government) and in areas controlled by it the country continues to be abolitionist in practice.

 Iraq also has a regional variety of retentionism and abolitionism, as Iraqi Kurdistan is de facto abolitionist for ordinary crimes due to a moratorium that has been in place since 2007.
 The rest of Iraq (the majority of the country) is fully retentionist.

-Indonesia has an informal moratorium and Malaysia a formal one, but both have been in place for under a decade (both since 2018) and therefore executions resuming are still very possible.
-Neither Indonesia nor Malaysia have plans to abolish it.
-Between May 2018 and March 2019, Malaysia's government, which was then led by a progressive coalition, did previously consider abolishing the death penalty, but relented under public pressure and decided to just have plans to abolish mandatory capital punishment.
+Indonesia has an informal moratorium and Malaysia a formal one, both in place since 2018.
+In April 2023, legislation abolishing the mandatory death penalty was passed in Malaysia.

-On 25 July 2022, Myanmar carried out its first executions since 1988, making the country retentionist again.

 The countries in Asia that most recently abolished the death penalty are Kazakhstan (2021), Mongolia (2017), and Uzbekistan (2008).

 In 2019, Asia had the world's five leading practitioners of capital punishment: China, Iran, North Korea, Saudi Arabia, and Vietnam.

-Executions in Asia in 2019: Bahrain (3), Bangladesh (2), China (Unknown), Iran (251+), Japan (3), North Korea (Unknown), Pakistan (14+), Saudi Arabia (184+), Singapore (4), Syria (Unknown), Vietnam (Unknown), Yemen (7+).
+Executions in Asia in 2019: Bahrain (3), Bangladesh (2), China (1000+), Iran (256+), Japan (3), North Korea (Unknown), Pakistan (20+), Saudi Arabia (184+), Singapore (4), Syria (Unknown), Vietnam (Unknown), Yemen (7+).

 Europe

-There are 48 member states of the United Nations in Europe, and one observer state, of these:
+There are 48 United Nations member states in Europe, and one observer state.
+Of these: